LoyolaChicagoBooks/introcs-csharp/rst/lab-string-ops.rst

 and have Main call all the ones you have written so far (or for testing purposes, just the one you are working on, with the other function calls commented out).
-Use the UIF class for user input.
+Practice using a library reference: **Use the UIF class for user input.**

 #.
 Read a string from the keyboard
    and print the length of the string, with a label.